 Physical Installation

-Super-Vision was explicitly designed for Infinity Room 2, and some adopted solutions were offered by the exhibition space and the technical material at disposal.
+Super-Vision was explicitly designed for Infinity Room 2, and some adopted solutions were offered by the exhibition space and the technical material at our disposal.
 For example, the choice of a circular projection was not only suggested by the form of the UMAP algorithm but also because of the availability of a round-shaped projection surface already employed in another exhibition.
 The surface measuring one meter and a half, previously used on the floor, this time was hung on the gallery’s wall to maintain the verticality of the textual information (see figure below).

 The projection surface also represented a constraint to space out the projector.
 The two-meter distance from the wall balances the spectator’s view, the projector’s resolution, and the luminosity contrast between the projection screen and gallery illumination.
 The installation was thus completed with a one-meter column capable of hosting the projector and a device to interact with the data visualization.
 The chosen device was a three-dimensional mouse that allowed the visitor to browse the doctoral theses on the Cartesian plane and move throughout the timeline by rotating the wheel in clockwise or counterclockwise directions.
 The rotation characteristic was particularly relevant for the final choice because it recalls the visualization’s rounded shape, creating a cognitive correspondence between shape and functionality.